katholiek-onderwijs-vlaanderen/sri4node/README.md

 Finally we configure handlers for 1 example resource.
 This example shows a resource for storing text (content).
-It declares a reference to a second resource (person), which itself is not shown here.
+It declares a reference to a second resource (/person), which itself is not shown here.

     sri4node.configure(app,pg,
         {